 The 41st Annual Greater Bay Area Journalism Awards dinner was an unforgettable evening!
 Congratulations to all of our exceptional winners!
-CLICK HERE for the official list and categories.
+CLICK HERE TO VIEW THE LIST.
 A very special thank you to Neil Chase from the San Jose Mercury News, whose keynote speech mesmerized the crowd, and to Tim Redmond, who was honored with a San Francisco Press Club Lifetime Achievement Award.
 Congratulations to Bay Area News Group reporter Matthias Gafni for winning the Bill Workman Best Daily News Story Award.
-This year marks a change in leadership for the
+This year marks a change in leadership for the SF Press

 The San Francisco Press Club’s 2018 Greater Bay Area Journalism Awards Contest deadline has been extended to THIS FRIDAY!
 The contest honors the outstanding work of Bay Area print, TV, radio and digital media journalists, graphic designers and photographers, as well as the work of documentary filmmakers.
 Entries must have been published, posted or broadcasted from January 1, 2017 through December 31, 2017.
 All entries will be judged by media professionals from press clubs across the United States.
 The contest deadline for entries is 9 p.m. on Friday, September 21.

 Press club board member Jim Kirkland coordinated a whimsical display of vintage typewriters for each table at the 2017 awards dinner.
 The following journalism quotes for the typewriters completed the salute to journalism history and what may become a new annual tradition for the club: “Journalism is literature in a hurry” — Matthew Arnold “We journalists make it a point to know very little about an extremely wide variety of topics; this is how we stay objective” — Dave Barry